SaurabhJha01/Cross-Framework-Extensiblity-Support/README.md

 node-js-server -> The server application which provides the compiled files of third party application to host application

-CustomAnalystModuleConfig.json -> the file which contains the third party application information which would be read by node-js-server and and then pass it to host application to load the third party application.
+CustomAnalystModuleConfig.json -> The file which contains the third party application information which would be read by node-js-server and and then pass it to host application to load the third party application.

 Use yarn to install dependencies and run the host applictaion baseApp using yarn start command and also run the node server using nodemon nodeServer.js